CircleOfNice/CoreWorker/README.md

 ```

 # Usage
-If you just want to wait until your process is ready, which gets determined by your condition, create a process with your desired command and condition, that validates stdout/stderr and will only set the process to ready, when the validation is successfull.
+If you just want to wait until your process is ready, create a process with your desired command and condition.
+The condition is used to filter incoming data from stdout/stderr until it is triggered.
+In this case the process has reached its ready state.
 This can happen in three different ways:
   1. The ```condition``` is a string and the output contains this string
   2. The ```condition``` is a regular expression and the output is a match